Gayane Kostanyan

 Gayane Kostanyan (born 20 July 1988) is an Armenian footballer who plays as a forward.
 She played for the Armenia national team.

 Kostanyan played in Russia, Ukraine, Lebanon, Kazakhstan and France.
 In 2004, aged 16, she was recognized as the best player of the year in Armenia.
-In 2015, she started coaching the girls at the Football Association Marseille Féminin in France.
+In 2015, she started coaching the girls at the FAF Marseille in France.